 About this post: Earlier this year, I decided to embrace pad-free, zero waste periods and switch to a menstrual cup.
-It took me a while to figure out how to use, insert and remove a menstrual cup, so I decided to write this post will all my tips on using a menstrual cup, including why it’s worth using a menstrual cup, how menstrual cups works and the best menstrual cups in India.
+It took me a while to figure out how to use, insert and remove a menstrual cup.
+So I decided to write this post with all my menstrual cup tips.
+Here you’ll find answers to why use a menstrual cup, how menstrual cups works and the best menstrual cups in India.

 Until last year, the idea of using a menstrual cup during my periods made me shudder.
 Having never used tampons, I cringed at the thought of inserting an alien object into my private parts.
 To be honest, I couldn’t even fathom how it would work.
 Would it be painful, safe, hygienic, comfortable or messy?
 Would I be able to use it on the road, in public washrooms, on long journeys?